tdambrin/sf-push/README.md

 ### More uses cases: be creative !

 ## Policies
 Feedbacks and contributions are greatly appreciated.
-This package was made to ease every day life for Snowflake developers and promote version control as much as possible.
+This GitHub Action was made to ease every day life for Snowflake developers and promote version control as much as possible.

 For questions, please feel free to reach out [by email](mailto:thomas.dambrin@gmail.com?subject=[GitHub]%20Snowflake%20Push).